 The first step in dealing with frustrated employees is realising that they exist.
 It’s not hard to see signs of frustration when you know what to look for.

-- Frustrated employees become less productive.
 Frustrated team members spend more time in damage control mode than happy employees.
 Damage control is about making themselves feel better, and one way that this takes places is by venting with other team members.
 If you notice your team members having an increasing number of private closed-door conversations, it could be a sign that you have some frustrated employees on your hands.
-When your team is spending time venting, remember…they aren’t working!
+When your team is spending time venting, remember…they aren’t working.

 You’ve identified signs of frustration in your team, so the next step is to bring it out into the open.
 It is sensible to seek to understand more by speaking directly to the frustrated team member in private, rather than giving them a public forum to air their grievances.